Those who survive the coming destruction will find blessings even in the barren land, for I will give rest to the people of Israel.

 —Psalm 66:12

 On page after page of Scripture, we see God stepping in as His people face insurmountable odds.
 When the Israelites grew thirsty, he drew water from a rock.
-When hunger gnawed, He sent manna and quail to fill their need.
+When hunger gnawed, he sent manna and quail.
 Even Elijah, fleeing into the barren wilds, saw God miraculously provide warm bread and a jar of water.
 In these desolate places, God provided exactly what was needed.

-Like the Israelites in the wilderness, we come to the end of ourselves and discover that He alone is our provider, sustainer, and our only Hope.
-By its very nature, the wilderness is a barren and fruitless expanse.
-Yet, this is precisely where God invites us to trust Him.
+Like the Israelites, we come to the end of ourselves and discover that He alone is our provider, sustainer, and our only hope.
 In the wasteland where we can’t rely on our own strength or resources, we learn to lean wholly on Him, discovering His faithfulness in the midst of scarcity.

 ‘“They will come home and sing songs of joy…they will be radiant because of the Lord’s good gifts…Do not weep any longer, for I will reward you…there is hope for your future,’ says the Lord.